vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2017-03-22-recent-tracks.md

 Notes:

-* 1 track currently playing will not be visible in play history until it has completed.
+* A track currently playing will not be visible in play history until it has completed.

 * A track must be played for more than 30 seconds to be included in play history.